 NOTE: The first UL NAS message is always received in the RRC CONNECTION SETUP COMPLETE message.

-If the CE-mode-B Support Indicator IE is included in the INITIAL UE MESSAGE message and set to "supported", the MME shall, if supported, use the extended NAS timer settings for the UE as specified in TS 24.301 [24].
+If the CE-mode-B Support Indicator IE is included in the INITIAL UE MESSAGE message and set to "supported", the MME shall, if supported, use the extended NAS timer settings for the UE as specified in MFA TS 24.301 [24].

 8.6.2.2 DOWNLINK NAS TRANSPORT